mthuret/storybook-addon-specifications/README.md

 ```

 > **Warning** : if you already have some specific configuration for mocha, please note
-that this sample needs to be adapt for your specific use-case.
+that this sample needs to be adapted for your specific use-case.
 Please also note that
 in the sample directory of this repository, the mocha config file is a little bit more
 complexe in order to be able to use jsdom.